acmdas/das_fieldstones/appearances.md

 >³*Ode to Dejection*.

-p.
-131

 # XX<br/>FINAL PARTICIPATION

-I referred in Chapter XIII
+I referred in Chapter XIII to symbolism as something in which we to-day are again becoming interested.